What are the requirements for licensing examination?

 What are some personal requirements needed of electricians?

 Being an electrician is very much a hands-on career that requires good hand-to-eye coordination and the ability to clearly distinguish the colors used to identify wires (i.e., cannot be colorblind).
-One should also be in good physical shape when considering a career as an electrician.
+You should also be in good physical shape when considering a career as an electrician.